Ross Wallace: St Mirren

 After five months without a club, Wallace signed a short-term contract with Scottish Premiership club St Mirren on 11 February 2020, making his return to his home country for the first time in fourteen years.
-Upon joining the club, he said he's aiming to help St Mirren avoid relegation.
+Upon joining the club, he said he is aiming to help St Mirren avoid relegation.

 Wallace finally made his debut for the club, coming on as a 75th-minute substitute, in a 2–1 win against Motherwell on 25 February 2020.
 He made his first start for St Mirren, starting a match and playing 84 minutes before being substituted, in a 0–0 draw against St Johnstone on 4 March 2020.
 Seven days later on 11 March 2020, Wallace set up a goal for Jonathan Obika to the score the only goal of the game, in a 1–0 win against Hearts, which turned out to the last game of the season and saw the opposition team relegated when the season was curtailed with the club finishing ninth place in the league because of the COVID-19 pandemic.
 At the end of the 2019–20 season, he went on to make three appearances in all competitions.
 Following this, it was announced on 2 May 2020 when Wallace was among thirteen players top leaving Saints when his contract expired.